MEET THE STAFF

 Theo LeQuesne, Climate Organizer

-Theo (he/him) Climate Law Institute to support frontline community efforts to keep fossil fuels in the ground and advance a just transition to clean energy.
+Theo (he/him) works in the Climate Law Institute to support frontline community efforts to keep fossil fuels in the ground and advance a just transition to clean energy.
 Prior to joining the Center, he worked as a campus campaigner on two successful fossil fuel divestment campaigns (Fossil Free UC and Fossil Free Warwick), and more recently worked with 350 Santa Barbara to develop just transition strategies and halt the expansion of oil drilling in Santa Barbara County.
 He holds a PhD in Global Studies from UC Santa Barbara.

 Contact: Oakland, CA, 510.844.7100, email Theo